 I’m happy to have Brandi from Being Fibro Mom as our guest blogger today to share with us her ideas about Enjoying the Holidays with Fibromyalgia and 10 Ways to Reduce Flares and Stress.
 Brandi endures fibromyalgia, a chronic illness that causes chronic pain, is a mom of 4 beautiful kids and has a kind and faithful spirit.
 I was happy she wanted to share with us her tips for surviving the holidays with fibromyalgia.
 Like Rheumatoid Arthritis that I have, stress and poor diet can worsen fibromyalgia symptoms so keeping stress under control during the holidays is imperative.
 No one wants to be stuck in bed for the holidays if they can help it!
+We need ways to simplify our holidays so we can enjoy them more!
 So without further ado, I give you the lovely Brandi….

 Enjoying The Holidays with Fibromyalgia

 Ten Ways to Reduce Flares and Enjoy the Holidays

 The holidays are a stressful time of year especially to those living with fibromyalgia.
 One of the triggers for a flare is stress, so the holidays are a trigger that fire flares over and over throughout the weeks of December into the New Year.
 The colder months accompanying the holidays add to the pain and discomfort.

 Are there any ways to reduce the flares in order to enjoy the holidays?
 Yes, there is!